Moving to Poland

 How to live like a local

-1. Don’t expect to find that they don’t serve milk in a milk bar
+1. They don’t serve milk in a milk bar

 Yes, that’s right.
 Milk Bars or “Bar mleczny” in Poland are not literally bars that serve milk, but rather, they are local cafeterias that serve traditional Polish dishes for cheap.
 Milk bars are the usual restaurants that workers frequent for lunch on a regular work day.
 Milk bars gained prominence during economic depression and World War II in Poland.